-What options are available for the Fall 2020 end of term exam in my remote course?
+What options are available for the end of term exam in my remote course?

-Exams that have in-person monitoring and occur on campus at scheduled times during the exam window will not take place in Fall 2020.
+Exams that have in-person monitoring and occur on campus at scheduled times during the exam window cannot not take place at this time.
 It will therefore be necessary to adapt traditional exams to new formats.
 You'll need to consider efficiency, academic integrity, accessibility/bandwidth limitations, and evidence-informed assessment practice, including the technological tools needed to facilitate it.

 The table below outlines seven options to consider for end of term summative assessment, highlighting the impact the varying options have in relation to student connectivity (access/bandwidth), administrative and IT support requirements, and extra costs.
 Each option is outlined in greater detail in the sections that follow.

 There are four options to replace or adapt your on-campus exam with an open book assessment.
 Open book assessments are those designed for students to complete with access to additional resources (websites, lecture notes, textbooks, articles, etc.).